 VI.5 The agreements may assume a legal language upon the parties’ requesting or if the matter requires.
 This shall be done by the technical judicial assistance along with the parties and mediators.

 VI.6 The agreements may contemplate the possibility a compliance tracking.

 The Agreement Term contains all matters and commitments assumed by the parties involved in a detailed way.

 VII.
 Closing – Final Mediation Term

-VIII.2 The Regulation in force on the date of signature of the respective Participation in Mediation applies to the Mediation procedure.
-Any gaps in this Regulation may be filled by the mediators together with the persons under mediation, and must be validated by the Board of Directors of the Chamber.
+VIII.2 The existing Regulation on the date of signature of the Participation in Mediation Term is the one to be applied in the Mediation procedure.
+Any gaps in this Regulation may be filled by the mediators along with the parties and must be validated by the Chamber`s Board of Direction.

-VIII.3 The Chamber and the mediators shall have no responsibility for the terms of any settlement or otherwise termination of the Mediation, or of its suspension, which result from the deliberation, protagonism and co-authoring of the persons themselves through mediation.
+VIII.4 The Chamber and the mediators shall have no responsibility for the terms of any settlement that leads to termination of the Mediation, or of its suspension, when they result from the deliberation and co-authoring of the parties themselves.

 Access the PDF on Regulamento 2017.

 Art.
 30, paragraph 3 of Law No 13.140/2015 (Mediation Law) disposes that: “The information concerning the occurrence of a public crime shall not be bound by the confidentiality rule”; also highlights that “The confidentially rule does not exclude the duty of the parties mentioned in the head provision hereof to provide in- formation to tax authorities after the final mediation instrument is completed, and the agents of said parties shall also be bound to the obligation of keeping the confidentiality of the information shared under the terms of Article 198 of Law No. 5172, of October 25, 1966 – National Tax Code”.